ytsao/survey-neural-network-verification/README.md

 # survey-neural-network-verification

-Summary of papers about neural network verificcation.
+This repository aims to provide a summary of papers about neural network verification in Obsidian notebook.

 ```bash
 └── vnn